rantahar/Lattice-Field-Theory/source/index.rst

 **Symmetries**

-The Nielsen-Ninomiya theorem states that the wilson fermions must break some symmetries on the lattice.
+The Nielsen-Ninomiya theorem states that the lattice fermions without doublers must break some global symmetries.
 Before we go on to common solutions to the double problem, let's look at the global symmetries of the original action.

 Again, the full action is